-This is a powerful medicinal herb– with its super fragrant lemon scent– that is easy to grow and low-maintenance.
+Lemon Balm is a culinary and medicinal herb with superb lemon scented leaves.
+It is easy to grow from seed and low-maintenance.

-The serrated leaves are deep green and small white flowers will appear later in the season.
-It grows to about 24 to 36 inches.
+It has deep green serrated leaves and small white flowers that appear later in the season.
+It grows to about 24 to 36 inches tall.

-A bit more (or skip down to ‘How to Plant’):
+Why is Lemon Balm good for us? (or skip down to ‘How to Grow‘):

 In the paper “Antiviral Potential of Melissa officinalis L.: A Literature Review”, Behzadi and colleagues (2023) provide a comprehensive review of the herb’s attributes.
 They write: